Automatically Build Views with Ask Data

 - Text Table

-Note: To automatically create certain viz types, Ask Data sometimes adds fields like “Number of Records” to your entries.
+Note: To automatically create certain viz types, Ask Data sometimes adds fields such as "Number of Records" to your entries.

 Ask Data gives you several ways to fine-tune how field values are displayed.

 - To switch the fields used for the vertical and horizontal axes, click the Swap Axes button to the left of the viz selection menu:

 - To change a field's aggregation or grouping type (for example, from average to sum), click on the field name in the text box, and then choose a different aggregation or grouping.

-- For categorical filters, click values (like "exclude United States" in the example below) to change specific values or enter wildcard parameters.
+- For categorical filters, click values (for example, "exclude United States" in the example below) to change specific values or enter wildcard parameters.

-- To adjust a numeric range, click words like “high”, “between” or “cheap”.
+- To adjust a numeric range, click words such as "high" or "cheap".

 To delete a field or filter, hover over it and click the X.

-To adjust a date filter, click words like “in”, “last”, “previous” or “between”.
+To adjust a date filter, click words such as "last" or "previous".
 Then click one of the following:

 - Specific Dates to enter a specific time period or date value